top of page

 christianitytoday.com

-• There are so many biblical archaeological discoveries; one must Google for themselves.
+• There are many biblical archaeological discoveries; one must Google for themselves.

 Discover that the Bible's contents are real.